Whth/fabricatio/packages/fabricatio-digest/README.md

 # `fabricatio-digest`

-A extension for fabricatio, providing capabilities to handle raw requirment, digesting it into a task list.
+An extension for fabricatio, providing capabilities to handle raw requirement, digesting it into a task list.

 ---